The Tyee

 The Tyee is an independent daily news website based in Vancouver, British Columbia, Canada.
 It was founded in November 2003 as an alternative to corporate media.
 Articles in The Tyee focus on politics, culture, and life.

 The Tyee was founded by David Beers, a writer and former features editor at The Vancouver Sun.
 Over the years the outlet has attracted attention not just for its news coverage, but also for its non-traditional funding model.
 The Nieman Lab called it one of the "kookiest" revenue strategies it had ever seen, incorporating advertising, donations and equity sales in its funding model, and even renting out space in its newsrooms.
 In 2015, The New Yorker magazine called The Tyee "a fascinating case study" of how local journalism is funded.
 The Tyee reported its site received approximately 8 million visitors in 2021, with similar readership figures the year before.

 History

-Creation

 In October 2001, Beers wrote a Vancouver Sun editorial about freedom of speech in which he defended sociologist Sunera Thobani.
 A week later, the Vancouver Sun's publisher, CanWest, fired Beers citing "budgetary restraints".
 Beers regarded CanWest's decision, which coincided with other firings of senior CanWest journalists, as political.
 Beers said, "When I was fired it was kind of a wake-up call, I was writing some forthright things after 9/11—they weren't radical, I didn't think, but they challenged the jingoistic tone of many commentators and politicians in Canada as well as the US."

 The Tyee launched in November 2003.
 Its original premise was "Investigative journalism no one else is doing, and fresh viewpoints from all over B.C."

-Name

 The name "Tyee" is based on the current local definition of Tyee salmon — a Chinook salmon or Spring salmon weighing 30 lbs or more.
 The word is derived from the Nuu-chah-nulth language and means chief, king, or champion.
 According to founder David Beers, the name embodies the magazine's dedication to publishing "lively, informative news and views", and because staff "roam free, and go where we wish."
 While an illustration of a Chinook salmon was originally used in The Tyee's logo, it was removed in 2022 because "the word [Tyee] meant so much more to the people who created it".

-"The Hook"

 In 2008, The Tyee launched a new blog called The Hook.
 According to investigative editor and overseer, Monte Paulsen, The Hook was a "superblog" because it published quick, frequent, timely reports and analyses by experienced Tyee journalists and a wide network of contributors, unlike most blogs that offer works of one or two journalists.
 Posts were approximately 200-300 words in length, allowing coverage of a greater number and variety of topics.
 The Hook was retired in 2014.